-DCA’s Organizational Grant Program invests in free or low-cost activities for the public (which will take place between July 1, 2020, and June 30, 2021), that are proposed by the following types of vendors/applicants:
+DCA’s Cultural Grant Program invests in free and/or low-costs activities and projects for the public (which will take place between July 1, 2021 and June 30, 2022), that are proposed by the following types of vendors/applicants:

-- Non-profit community-service organizations (an organization whose primary purpose is NOT the arts) may propose to plan and present an outdoor festival or parade in partnership with an arts manager, art curator or arts agency.
-Outdoor festival/parade proposals are accepted each year, but it is best that proposed outdoor performing-arts focused festival applications be submitted in even-numbered years while proposed outdoor cultural-arts focused festival applications be submitted in odd-numbered years
+- A partnership between a non-profit community-service organization (an organization whose mission and program are not arts-exclusive but include cultural offerings) may propose to plan and present an outdoor festival or parade in partnership with a tribal elder, arts curator, or arts agency.
+Outdoor festival/parade proposals are accepted each year, but it is best that proposed outdoor performing-arts festivals be submitted in even-numbered years, while outdoor craft fairs be submitted in odd-numbered years

-- Nonprofit 501(c)3 organizations with a primary purpose to provide arts/cultural services, or charitable organizations, such as a 501(c)6 organization, that will partner with art experts to present an outdoor festival or parade, and;
+- Are nonprofit 501(c)3 organizations with a primary purpose to provide arts/cultural services, or arts-friendly charitable organizations (e.g. 501(c)3, 501(c)6, etc.) that will partner with an arts expert/agency to present an outdoor festival or parade, and

-- Are headquartered in Los Angeles County and proposing projects that will specifically serve residents and visitors within the City of Los Angeles boundaries, and;
+- Are headquartered in Los Angeles County and proposing projects that will specifically serve residents, visitors, and/or tourists within the City of Los Angeles boundaries, and

-- Have a minimum of one year of prior experience with the project they propose to make it “bigger, stronger, or faster” with City of LA support, and;
+- Have a minimum of one year of prior experience with the project they propose to make “bigger, stronger, or faster” with City of LA support, and

-- Have an arts/culture mission statement as well as specific metrics about the project and audiences they recently served within the City of LA, and;
+- Have an arts/culture mission statement as well as specific metrics about the project-audiences they recently served within the City of LA, and

 - Fulfill all of the additional qualifications for the category in which they apply.

-- Applicants receive a legal contract and/or panel feedback in July 2020.
+- Applicants receive legal contract and/or panel feedback in July 2021

 GUIDELINES & APPLICATION